Discover Tassie's Wilderness & Wildlife (Hobart to Launceston)

 Day 6 - Farewell from Launceston

-There are few places in the world where you can leave the city behind and within minutes be amid an immense wilderness area.
+There are few places in the world where you can leave the city behind and within minutes be surrounded by nature.
 Launceston is one.
 Blink and you’re at Cataract Gorge, a yawning chasm carved by ancient rivers.
 This rare natural phenomenon unites bushland with neat Victorian gardens, replete with ferns and exotic plants.
 Get a different perspective of the green cavern on the optional scenic chairlift, zipping you over the water to a lofty lookout.
-You won’t want your time here to come to an end; it’s a good thing you have afternoon options.
-Perhaps linger in Launceston’s pretty streets, or get a taste for the region on a Tamar Valley wine tour.
-How you end your Tasmanian tour is completely up to you.
+Later, you may wish to board a cruise to experience the cliff faces by river on an optional tour (both own expense), or simply spend the afternoon exploring this historic port city.
+How you end your Tasmania tour is completely up to you.

 Please note the following itinerary is subject to change without notice.